-Notification Level (NL): Notification levels are health-based advisory levels established by the State Board for chemicals in drinking water that lack maximum contaminant levels (MCLs).
+Notification Level (NL): Notification levels are healthbased advisory levels established by the State Board for chemicals in drinking water that lack MCLs.

 Primary Drinking Water Standard (Primary Standard): MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.